Nine (Tim Hardin album): Background

 After the termination of his contract with Columbia, Hardin signed with GM Records.
 He had attempted to record "Shiloh Town" during the aborted Nashville sessions in 1968.
 The song was based on a traditional song, recorded previously by Richie Havens.
 The track "Blues on My Ceiling" was erroneously credited to Hardin and "While You're on Your Way" and "Never Too Far" were re-workings of his songs from his first album.
 The album was his last complete studio recording and was not released in the US until 1976.

 Nine was re-issued on CD on the See For Miles label in 1994 with extensive liner notes and the single "Judge and Jury".

 Reception

 In his review for Allmusic, music critic Bruce Eder wrote "This proved to be Hardin's final finished studio album, and there is a real sense — for all of the thick electric band sounds all over this record — of someone singing his insides out.
 Some of what's here is a shadow of the kind of writing that he did a decade earlier, although none of it is dull or predictable...
 It's all surprisingly good listening, and that goes double for fans of Hardin, though they may also be disturbed by some of what they hear and read."

+NME said the album was "a classic of the comfy and contemplative soul genre.
+Hardin's voice invites you to luxuriate in the caressing melodies.